evenfurther/pathfinding/README.md

 We will search the shortest path on a chess board to go from (1, 1) to (4, 6) doing only knight moves.

-The first version uses an explicit type `Pos` on which the required traits are derived.

 ``` rust
 use pathfinding::bfs;